 Threats: Considered “Critically Endangered” by IUCN Red List.
 Historically, wildcats were persecuted by gamekeepers and landowners who considered them a threat to livestock.
 While such persecution still occurs today it is much reduced largely because populations are so low and wildcats – often recorded as accidental (i.e. cats caught in traps meant for foxes).
 Strict legal protection afforded by Wildlife & Countryside Act 1981 (added in 1988) and Conservation (Natural Habitats) Regulations 1994.

 Current threats remain mostly anthropogenic but also include a decline in the rabbit population and some very harsh winters.
 Arguably the most significant threat is hybridisation with domestic cats.
 Many authorities consider there to be few, if any, purebred animals living in the wild, with most individuals having some domestic cat ancestry.
-Skull morphology/volume can distinguish wild from domestic, as can gut length, genetic analysis and 15 pelage characteristics.
+Skull morphology/volume can distinguish wild from domestic, as can gut length, genetic analysis (Q-test) and up to 15 pelage characteristics.
 Domestic cats also appear to pass diseases and parasites to wildcats.

 Atlas of the Mammals of Great Britain & Northern Ireland - by Multiple Contributors